-Chris has particular interest in developing the standards of volunteer management and in the third sector making greater use of modern communication technology.
+He has particular interest in developing the standards of volunteer management and in the third sector making greater use of modern communication technology.

-Prior to working in the charity sector, Chris has worked in academia, commercial research, aviation and hospitality sectors.
+Before working in the charity sector, Chris has worked in academia, commercial research, aviation and hospitality sectors.
 He has served on the board of the Institute for Community Justice Practitioners, Volunteering England, Nottinghamshire Criminal Justice Board, and several youth offending services as well on the advisory panel for our own Institute for Volunteer Research.